 Cybernoise – Penarth based fanzine that focused on the industrial/electronic music scene.
 Ran by its editor Graham Needham who was a mine of knowledge, and also feat pages of contact addresses.
 The zine was very forward thinking and by #4 had moved from the traditional format and began to appear on floppy disc in an accompanying wallet.
 This format was replaced with the advent of mass public internet access – the zine now being soley web based at www.cybernoise.com – If you are a fan of industrial/electronic music it is a must.
 Initially based at Lavernock Road, Penarth, Sth Glamorgan, CF64

-Cymru:Gothic - website for Goths based in Wales (website)
+Cymru:Gothic – website for Goths based in Wales c2003 (now defunct)

 Czechs – Based in Sth Wales and had two tracks ’44’ & ‘ Suffocation’ on the Z-Block Recs 12″ comp EP ‘Rough Cuts’ in 1980.